z-yilectronic/mixed-NGSsimulation/README.md

 --format fq --output $output
 ```

-With `ngssimulate_vcf.sh` running it 5 times, I get five sets of reads.
+Using `ngssimulate_vcf.sh` to run it 5 times, I get five sets of reads.
 Then I merged all the fastq files:
 ```
 cat output_ngssim_*.fq.fq > ngssim_5ind.fq
 ```